 These histologic findings are nonspecific for autoimmune hepatitis.
 Thus, a scoring system was developed for the diagnosis of autoimmune hepatitis.
 In 1993, the International Autoimmune Hepatitis Group (IAIHG) initially proposed criteria that classified patients as “probable” or “definite” for autoimmune hepatitis based on multiple factors: gender, the presence of transaminitis, the presence of autoantibodies, and a history of autoimmune disease in first-degree relatives.
 These criteria also took into account whether or not other causes such as viral or alcohol-induced hepatitis had been excluded.
 In 1999, the scoring system was updated to include response to treatment.
 Since that time, a simplified scoring system has been introduced and is more conducive to everyday use by clinicians.
 Using the new scoring system, the sensitivity and specificity for probable autoimmune hepatitis is 91% and 94%, respectively; the sensitivity and specificity of definite autoimmune hepatitis are 75.5% and 100%, respectively.

 Autoimmune hepatitis can present in a variety of ways from asymptomatic elevation of liver enzymes noted on routine lab tests to fulminant hepatitis.
-Clinical manifestation of autoimmune hepatitis depends on how acute liver disease is at presentation, the stage of inflammation, or the complication of liver cirrhosis.
+Clinical manifestations of autoimmune hepatitis depend on how acute liver disease is at presentation, the stage of inflammation, or the complication of liver cirrhosis.
 The most common features of autoimmune hepatitis are fatigue, malaise, jaundice, abdominal pain, and sometimes, arthralgias.

 Features of a failing liver such as ascites, hepatic encephalopathy, and variceal hemorrhage are a rare initial presentation of autoimmune hepatitis.
 Only a few patients present with acute liver failure.
 Autoimmune hepatitis may present concurrently with other autoimmune diseases like Graves disease, rheumatoid arthritis, celiac disease, type I diabetes, ulcerative colitis, hemolytic anemia, and immune thrombocytopenia.
 Specifically, autoimmune hepatitis is present in approximately 10% of individuals with autoimmune polyendocrine syndrome type 1.